margaretmf/margaretmf.github.io/teaching.md

 * "the high stone wall", "the old apple tree", "the orchard"
 * "the difficult nights" when "she felt troubled and disturbed"
 * "the night sky winking above her"
-* "Her min was filled with plans and ideas and lists of things to get for it.
+* "Her mind was filled with plans and ideas and lists of things to get for it.
 It was midnight before she fell asleep."
+* "Gathering up the tools, she hurried around to the back door of the orphange.
+Leaving the rake and the fork on the doorstep, she burst into the big kitchen and fond Alice, the cook, just sitting down at the large wooden table to eat her own belated lunch."
+* "glorious afternoon", "the sun beat down and the scent of the earth mingled with grass and clover" // "it was in full bloom" // "a bank of rhododendrons"
+* "A sparrow came and perched on the low fence and watched her with a beady eye.
+Wood pigeons cooed softly in the trees, where they probably had a nest."
+* "money box", "savings"
+* seeds, flowers, planting, garden // "marigold seedlings"
+* "the plants", "the plastic watering"
+* "the orchard", "the rope", "the box of seedlings", "the apple tree"
+* "but the cottage was her secret.
+She had found it.
+It belonged to her.
+She didn't want to share.
+Not just yet."

 ### Who? ###
 * "Mandy", "who loved to read" and "they exchanged books at the local library at least once a week"